 In the previous videos of the On-Page Boot Camp series, A.J.
 Ghergich told us how to gather keyword ideas and win featured snippets with SEMrush.
 If that helped you out, let us know in the comments down below!

-In the third video, A.J. is going to tell us how he uses the SEO Ideas tool to refine the content strategy and find opportunities to gain rankings. — SEMrush Team.
+In the third video, A.J. is going to tell us how he uses the On Page SEO Checker to refine the content strategy and find opportunities to gain rankings. — SEMrush Team.

 Hi!
 A.J.
 Ghergich again from Ghergich & Co.
 We are on our third video, and this one is going to be about the SEO Ideas tool.
 This is that assistant you’ve been waiting for to help show you what you should be focusing your SEO efforts on.
 Today we’re going to be covering Strategy Ideas, SERP features, and looking at Content Ideas, specifically, on-page suggestions.
 Let’s dive in!